ScienceHackDayIndia/2023/pages/workshops.md

    >* CD Howercraft
    >* Simple DC Motor, Electromagnetic Induction, AC Generator
    ...... **and many more**
+     **Note:** Participants of this workshop can also join us along with their parents for science demo activities and the valedictory session on Sunday, 4th November at 2:30 pm
 ***

 ### WORKSHOP II : Microcontroller Programming with Arduino